Packaging for GWA

 PhoneDemo

 The PhoneDemo_Web_App is part of the package nodes within the PhoneDemo.
 This provides an example of a GWA package node.
-For information on the PhoneDemo, go to Genero mobile app demos.
+For instructions on building, deploying and launching the PhoneDemo as a Genero Web Application, go to GWA (in GST) Quick Start.